clearwaterstream/AWSLambda.AspNetCoreInterop/README.md

 resp = await invokeReq.RouteAPIGatewayProxyRequestLocally();

-// This will route the request MyLambdaFunction running on your local machine
+// This will route the request to MyLambdaFunction running on your local machine
 ```